Fears Grow For Russian Backpacker Who Disappeared On Thailand’s ‘Death Island’

 David and Hannah, both in their early twenties, were killed with a wooden hoe while walking back to their hotel on the island of Koh Tao in Thailand.
 It was also revealed that Hannah was raped and that David had been drowned after being struck.

-After their killings, The Samui Times reported that the place has earned the name, “Death Island.”
+After their killings, The Samui Times reported that the place had earned the name, “Death Island.”

 Locals Wai Phyo and Zaw Lin were found guilty and sentenced to death.
-Their appeal was rejected and the verdict was upheld.
+Their appeal was rejected, and the verdict was upheld.

 Mirror reports that David’s family released a statement last week urging the authorities to “show leniency” to the pair.